bigskysoftware/_hyperscript/www/docs.md

 That's why hyperscript supports the `it` symbol as well.

-Another funny thing you might have noticed is the appearnce of `the` in this script.
+Another funny thing you might have noticed is the appearance of `the` in this script.

 `the` is whitespace before any expression in hyperscript and can be used to make your code read more nicely.